DerekLeeCS/Computational_Cognitive_Science/Documentation.md

 > %   BESTGLLS:  log probabilities of the structures explored along the way
 > %   BESTGRAPH: structures exploredalong the way

 Runs the model, writing the results to a hardcoded directory.
-The specifics depend on the form being used.
+The specifics depend on the form being tested.

 Calls [setrunps.m](#setrunps.m "Goto setrunps.m")
 Calls [scaledata.m](#scaledata.m "Goto scaledata.m")